-The cost of restoring and moving the historic house is unknown, Burwen said, but preserving it will save a significant amount of money on an environmental impact report that would have been necessary before demolishing it.
+The cost of restoring and moving the house is unknown, Burwen said, but preserving it will save a significant amount of money on an environmental impact report that would have been necessary before demolishing the historic house.

-In the previous proposal, costs to buy a condo ranged from $750,000 for a 1,370-square-foot unit to $1.25 million for a 2,050-square-foot unit.
+In the previous proposal, costs ranged from $750,000 for a 1,370-square-foot unit to $1.25 million for a 2,050-square-foot unit.
 An underground parking garage and an elevator have already pushed up prices.

-To reduce the size of the 1,700-square-foot house, some more recent additions made to the rear would be removed.
+To reduce the size of the 1,700 square foot house, some more recent additions made to the rear would be removed.
 Burwen said that "80 percent of the original house" would be preserved.
-It would also drop several feet in height as it will be placed on a lower foundation.
+It would also be several feet lower in height as it will be placed on a lower foundation.